allfed/mink/README.md

 Once you've either generated or placed your SNX file in generated_SNX_files, you can either just run the cultivar for the whole region, or create maps that run for a certain region.
 You would need to create a GRASS gis raster that covered the region and export it as a .pack file to grassdata/world/megaenvironments_packed.
 You can also just specify the maps according to the megaenvironments -- you can always take a look at the rasters, they should be loaded in whenever scenarios are generated. (hint: to display a raster, use the basics_15jun22/sge_Mink3daily/export_scripts/quick_display.sh script.
 You can also render multiple rasters with the same scale in a heat map with ./render_all_rasters_same_scale.sh in the same folder).

-To specify which cultivars are run for which megaenvironment maps dfined in the previous step, go to default_cultivar_mappings.csv.
+To specify which cultivars are run for which megaenvironment maps defined in the previous step, go to default_cultivar_mappings.csv.
 Also add in the wet weight moisture content in moisture_contents.csv in the same folder if it's not there.

 To run for the whole region, you need to create the scenario file.
 The scenario file should be placed in scenarios/ folder.